dimitreOliveira/PodfAI/README.md

 # PodfAI
-This APP allows the user to create content in the style of podcasts based on the provides files.
-Some example would be providing a paper, lecture, project description, personal resume or many others.
+This APP allows the user to create content in the style of podcasts based on the provided files.
+Some examples would be providing a paper, lecture, project description, personal resume, or many others.

 # How it works